Herman Dooyeweerd: Dooyeweerd's cosmonomic philosophy

 Second, it is rooted in different presuppositions ('ground motives') about the nature of reality, which are religious in nature.
-Whereas Greek philosophy is rooted in the Form/Matter divide, Scholastic thinking of medieval Christianity in the Nature/Grace divide, and Humanistic philosophy in the Nature/Freedom divide, Dooyeweerd began from the Biblical idea of Creation Fall and Redemption.
+Whereas Greek philosophy is rooted in the Form/Matter divide, Scholastic thinking of medieval Christianity in the Nature/Grace divide, and Humanistic philosophy in the Nature/Freedom divide, Dooyeweerd began from the biblical idea of Creation, Fall and Redemption.
 He may be said to have explored the philosophical (rather than theological) implications of this idea.
 He called his philosophy 'Christian philosophy', though what usually claims that label is of a Scholastic nature and very different.

 Third, it posits that Meaning is more fundamental than Being or Process.
 Dooyeweerd expressed it:

 Meaningfulness originates from the Creator (God) rather than from sovereign human attribution.
 All things, not just those linked with humanity, are meaningful.
-Strictly, Dooyeweerd says, things are, rather than have, Meaning.
-Thus, Meaning is like an ocean in which we swim, an enabler of all our existence and functioning, rather than a property we attribute to things or words.
+Strictly, Dooyeweerd says, things are, rather than have, meaning.
+Thus, meaning is like an ocean in which we swim, an enabler of all our existence and functioning, rather than a property we attribute to things or words.

 Diversity of science

 This has implications for science.
 Science – whether mathematical, natural, human or social sciences - is seen as the abstracting of certain aspects for study.
-For example, even though a lawyer and a biologist might study the same things (say, fingerprints), they are interested in different aspects.
+For example, even though a lawyer and a biologist might study the same things – for example, fingerprints – they are interested in different aspects.
 They are looking at the meaning of a thing with different focus, though equally concerned with what is real.
 Perceptions of reality through this kind of scientific attitude, selecting one aspect as distinct from others for study, will necessarily be governed by fundamental assumptions about how these various kinds of meaning are related to one another in a coherent whole, belonging within the total range of all experiences.

 Likewise, in everyday life, we can be aware of distinct aspects, though most of the time we function in them tacitly.

 Aspects

-The positing of meaning as fundamental, and the priority given to our pre-theoretical experience of diverse meaning, prompts the thinker to ask, what ways are there of being meaningful, which cannot be reduced to each other?
-What different aspects are there of things?
-He delineated fifteen, which are not mere categories, but modalities (ways of being, functioning, etc.):
+The positing of meaning as fundamental, and the priority given to our pre-theoretical experience of diverse meaning, prompts the thinker to ask, "what ways are there of being meaningful, which cannot be reduced to each other?"
+Or, in other words, what different aspects are there of things?
+He delineated fifteen, which are not mere categories, but modalities (ways of being, functioning, etc):